Andy Warhol Family Album

 Apr 30–Oct 19, 2026

-Drawn from one of six Holson “family albums” that Warhol assembled as a personal archive, the exhibition features portraits, candid snapshots of collaborators and friends, scenes from his home in Montauk, and images from his travels in Europe.
-Together, these photographs offer an intimate view of Warhol’s social world and reveal his instinct for turning everyday moments into a continuous visual record.
+Drawn from one of six Holson “family albums” that Warhol assembled as a personal archive, the exhibition features posed pictures, candid shots of social events, his home in Montauk, travels in Europe, and even portraits of his dog, Archie.
+Together, these photographs offer an intimate and varied view of Warhol’s world and day-to-day life.

 Andy Warhol Family Album is part of an ongoing initiative to present rarely seen works from the Whitney’s collection, following exhibitions of Wanda Gág, Jeanne Moutoussamy-Ashe, and Claes Oldenburg.

-Andy Warhol Family Album is organized by Roxanne Smith, the Jennifer Rubio Assistant Curator of the Collection and Marion Boulton “Kippy” Stroud Curator of the Collection.
+Andy Warhol Family Album is organized by Jennie Goldstein, Marion Boulton “Kippy” Stroud Curator of the Collection, and Roxanne Smith, Jennifer Rubio Assistant Curator of the Collection.

 On the Hour